Do you have a herniated disc? Bulging Disc? Sciatica? Spinal Stenosis? Degenerative Disc Disease?

 We offer treatment of Slipped discs, Bulging discs and herniated discs in the neck and the lower back.
 Our Triton Spinal Decompression System allows for patients to be treated for neck as well as back problems.
 Our Triton Spinal Decompression System table allows for comfortable positioning that is customized to our patient’s specific disc issues and body type and weight and is computer driven treatment specifically designed treatment protocols.

-Spinal Decompression Treatment 101 by Richard Bronson, DC, CEO
+Spinal Decompression Treatment 101 by Edward Madrid, DC

 Spinal Decompression Therapy is a non-surgical traction/decompression based treatment that effectively treat back, neck, arm, and leg pain as caused by spinal disc issues.
 We offer treatment for Neck (Cervical) Decompression and Lumbar (Lower Back) Decompression at our Deer Valley pain treatment clinic which works extremely well for treating herniated or bulging discs in the neck and lower back along with degenerative disc disease, spinal stenosis, facet arthritis, failed back surgery syndrome, sciatica, and radiculopathy.
 Spinal decompression therapy was cleared and approved as a viable spinal disc treatment in 1996.
 It is extremely safe, affordable, and revolutionary.